defeat the enemy, strongholds and spiritual warfare

 WHAT GILLIAN LEARNED FROM A PASSION PROJECT YOUTUBE CHANNEL

 Gillian: While I hoped, I had zero confidence that I would become a famous YouTuber.
-And rightfully so because my videos were terrible in their filming quality, editing quality, everything.
+And rightfully so, because my videos were terrible in their filming, editing, and everything.
 They were horrible, but I couldn’t see how bad they were.

 I posted on YouTube off and on for about three years, with about fifty videos in that time.
 Putting up two or three videos in a month and then not posting for a month or two made me inconsistent.
 I felt like a failure since I couldn’t manage to be consistent.
 So, I eventually shut the channel down.